28-star/Smart-Key-Chain-IoT/Readme.md

 1. Connect the VCC of the active buzzer to the 3.3V of the ESP8266 board.
 2. Connect the GND of the active buzzer to the GND of the ESP8266 board.
-3. Connect the I/O of the active buzzer to the RX pin of the ESP8266 board.
+3. Connect the I/O of the active buzzer to the D8 pin of the ESP8266 board.
 4. Connect the RST to the D0 of the ESP8266 board to enable sleep mode.

 We don't show the battery connections in the schematic diagram.
 Please refer to the [circuit diagram](#circuit-diagram) for more information.